Limingrui567/RAMLP/README.md

 2. After training, the model is saved as model_xx.pth.
 The current model_xx.pth is a pretrained model;
 3. We have uploaded a minimal sample dataset used for training in the Releases section；
 4. We have also uploaded a pretrained loss file named tra_losses_xx.pth，and the loss curves can be directly generated using the loss_curves.py script;
-5. To generate the contour plots, you first need to run the generate_contour_data.py script to produce the required data, and then use plot_contour.py to visualize and save the contour plots；
+5. To generate the contour plots, you first need to run the generate_contour_data.py script to produce the required data, and then use plot_contour.py to visualize and save the contour plots.The script plot_contour.py uses flow field data exported from Fluent on a specific plane, such as naca1410_fluent_0.6.npy, where 0.6 indicates the plane at y = 0.6；
 6. The velocity and pressure coefficient contours of different wing sections can be visualized using plot_u.py and plot_cp.py, respectively.
 Reference values are provided in files named nacaxx_x_xx.txt, where U denotes the velocity component in the x-direction, V denotes the velocity component in the y-direction, W denotes the velocity component in the z-direction, CP denotes the pressure coefficient, and 0.3 indicates the spanwise location at 0.3.